Anteris-Dev/autotask-client/.github/README.md

 ### loop()
 Instead of iterating over all the records in Autotask via the `paginate()` method, you can very easily do this with the loop method.
 This method takes a callback function which will be executed for every record in Autotask that meets the criteria.

 - **Note**: The records iterated over here could be greater than 500, which is the Autotask return limit.
+Just be mindful of throttling.

 Example: